anastasiavepreva/ChemX/docs/tutorial.md

 ## 4. Download and View Croissant Metadata

-Each dataset in ChemEx includes a **Croissant file** — a machine-readable schema and metadata description in JSON-LD format.
+Each dataset in ChemX includes a **Croissant file** — a machine-readable schema and metadata description in JSON-LD format.
 It is used for structural validation, typing, and metadata inspection.

 ```python